zero-to-mastery/resources/JavaScript.md

 - [FreeCodeCamp Beginning JavaScript](https://www.freecodecamp.org/): Learn JavaScript with an online community, examples, and tons of more advanced JavaScript topics when you are done.
 Certificate available too.
 All free.

 - [Practical JavaScript](https://watchandcode.com/p/practical-javascript): The excellent teachers at Watch and Code have released their beginning JavaScript course for free.
 If you haven't been able to learn elsewhere, try this tutorial.

-- [Syntax.fm](https://syntax.fm/): The amazing Wes Bos hosts a podcast for web developers.
-You can also find their episodes on Spotify!